bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Mostly Clear
+- Partly Cloudy
-- 85% humidity
+- 87% humidity
-- 5 mph wind
+- 6 mph wind
-- 34% cloud cover
+- 39% cloud cover
 - 40 AQI 🟩
-- 0.53 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>